Asbestos: Past, but present

 Our specialist lawyers in England and Wales are often actively involved in regional asbestos support groups, meaning they understand everyday issues affecting victims.

-Our #PastButPresent campaign aims to give a voice to sufferers, their families, communities and industries that continue to be affected by asbestos-related diseases, ensuring their stories from the past remain to the fore in the present.
+Our #PastButPresent campaign aims to give a voice to sufferers, their families and communities that continue to be affected by asbestos-related diseases, ensuring their stories from the past remain to the fore in the present.

 A guide to an asbestos-related disease case